 Since I was little, I have had a horrible time getting to sleep.
 I just lay there as everything from the day, and everything for the future goes through my head.
 My youngest is like this also.
 I think we just can not get our minds to shut off.
 I have learned that if I run five or six miles, I have an easier time getting to sleep.
-If you are wondering how I count my miles I run.
-This is a watch I use.

 If my body is tired, than my mind tends to be tired also (maybe it is all that thinking while running!).
 This is really nice, that after years of not sleeping very well, there is something I can do, to help me feel more tired.
 I also try to get my youngest to do some sort of exercise every day so he can sleep better at night.

 I know insomnia is a problem for many people, and later I will be discussing oils that can be used to help people sleep.
 But, this is one of my big recommendations if you have problems sleeping.
 Go for a run.
 It does not have to be the five to six miles, especially at first.
 But just some exercise to make you more tired.